Team Building Phases

 I recently spoke at a PMI Chapter in Ballantyne event, well, I say spoke at but we really played a game of planning poker.
 We divided the group up into groups of four (that is how many suits per deck).
 There were 5 groups, and I supplied the prompt from which all responses were generated.
 As expected,the initial prompt produced a wide array of results, from the lowest duration card available, to the maximum and in this case that was the infinity symbol – meaning not estimate able.
 This was true not only from table (team at one table) but also from table to table.
 After three passes, we could see convergence in each team as assumptions were evoked and questions were answered.

 Every time I have used this technique, either in game or real life, I have witnessed this converging result.
-The team asks questions, more information is uncovered along with a variety of approaches and nuances to the … Continue reading
+The team asks questions, more information is uncovered along with a variety of approaches and nuances to the work at … Continue reading